UW-HARVEST/Hayroll/README-pioneer.md

 $$
 \sigma : String \rightarrow ProgramPoint
 $$
-indicating the mapping from macro names to their definition nodes.
+indicating the mapping from macro names to their definition nodes (the `#define` line).

-What is a definition node?
-I presume it is a subset of a `#define` line.
-Is it a node of type `c_tokens`?
-If so, the characterization of `c_tokens` as only between preprocessor lines is incorrect.

 ### State